 I typically do these shoots in Greenwich Village Manhattan.

-They are a unique and beautiful way to document and celebrate your pregnancy.
+Creative milk bath photography is a unique and beautiful way to document and celebrate your pregnancy.

 What are your favorite flowers?
 Let’s design a shoot just for you.